Jubilee School Safeguarding Statement

 Jubilee School takes its Safeguarding and Child Protection responsibilities very seriously.
 We work closely with Local Authority and other appropriate external agencies to ensure the welfare of all our pupils.

-Mrs E Wallace (Assistant Head Teacher - Deputy Designated Teacher)
+Mrs E Wallace (Assistant Principal - Deputy Designated Teacher)

 Miss J Brown (Learning Mentor)